gr2ws/roomsync-app/README.md

 - Implement operations for managing property listings and user interactions.
 - Enable filtering and searching by location, budget, and amenities.
 - Incorporate feedback-based recommendation systems using machine learning.
-- Integrate Google Maps API for geolocation and route visualization.
+- Integrate Native Maps API for geolocation and distance visualization.
 - Allow users to submit rental applications and contact property owners.
 - Provide rental business owners with insights via data analytics.